MyDevSystem/Blog-Platform-App/README.md

 ﻿# Blog-Platform-App

-## A blog platform backend created using Java, Spring Boot and Spring Security
+## A blog platform backend created using Java, PostgreSQL, Spring Boot and Spring Security.

 --------------------------------------------------------------------------------------